This week, the Process Development Forum interviews Rita Peters, editorial director of BioPharm International, about Interphex 2018.

 Continuous processes currently are implemented in commercial manufacturing for upstream operations but not for downstream processes, the panelist noted.
 There is some potential for continuous manufacturing to help in downstream operations, with hybrid configurations a potential solution.
 The panelists, however, expect the changes to be evolutionary, not revolutionary.

-Panelist Parrish M. Galliher, CTO, Upstream, GE Healthcare Life Sciences and founder of Xcellerex Inc., recommended that biopharma companies conduct a bottleneck analysis to see if continuous manufacturing may help in process segments.
+Panelist Parrish M. Galliher, CTO, Upstream, Cytiva and founder of Xcellerex Inc., recommended that biopharma companies conduct a bottleneck analysis to see if continuous manufacturing may help in process segments.

 A significant roadblock to the implementation of continuous bioprocessing is the need for improved process analytics to measure critical quality attributes (e.g., protein function) in real time.
 Another challenge is maintaining sanitary conditions in a continuous process; the control of bioburden, while basic, is fundamental to success, said Galliher.